-Preparing for an interview is essential in order to ensure you make the most of the meeting.
+Preparing for an interview ensures you make the most of the meeting.

-It helps you to be organized, structured, and professional, as well as gives you a better chance of hiring the perfect candidate for the job.
+It helps you to be organized, structured, and professional and gives you a better chance of hiring the perfect candidate for the job.

 By preparing ahead of time, you can create a list of questions that will help you gain an understanding of the candidate’s skills, experience, and suitability for the job.